mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 ### Commands and Payloads

-Notice that this way **we are not coupling the individual commands to the transportation protocol**.
-This means that we can:
+We want to **not couple the individual commands with the transport protocol**.
+This means that should be able to:

 - Send RPC commands through an HTTP, WebSockets, WebRTC gateways.
 - Use BERT/JSON or whatever for payloads of RESTful/RPC commands.

-This great flexibility and reusability by allowing us to use different command types (REST, RPC, etc.), with different payloads (JSON, BERT, etc.), via different gateways (WebSocket, HTTP, WebRTC, etc.).
+This brings great flexibility and reusability by allowing us to use different command types (REST, RPC, etc.), with different payloads (JSON, BERT, etc.), via different gateways (WebSocket, HTTP, WebRTC, etc.).

 The `Command` class looks like: